aosabook/500lines/pedometer/chapter.md

 Our web app will:

-1. Allow a user to upload a text file containing coordinates from a walk.
+1. Allow a user to upload a text file containing coordinate data from a walk.
-2. Provide input fields for the user to enter some basic information about the data set (sampling rate, actual step count, gender/height/stride of user, etc.)
+2. Provide input fields for the user to enter some basic information about the data set such as the sampling rate, actual step count, gender, height, and stride.
 3. Parse, process, and analyze our data, calculating the number of steps taken, distance traveled, and time elapsed.
 4. Output charts representing the data in different processing stages.